kdcgarber/5v-Power-supply-change/README.md

 The power switch still works just as normal as does the reset button.
 For my change I replaced the 4116 memory with 4164 (64K used as 16K).
 This simplifies the modification and allows the entire computer to run off 5V DC power.
-I'll look after this at maybe to enabling all 64k of the mem.
+I'll look after this (maybe) to enabling all 64k of the mem.
 I saw an article on the change and Ill see if thats an option.

 Other Helpful information found on:
 *  https://mattpilz.com/trs-80-model-1-repair-guide/